 The amount of weight that you use needs to be appropriate as well.
 If it is too light you won’t get the benefit and if it is too heavy you won’t be able to maintain the proper form or do very many reps to reach your goal.

 You should be able to lift the weight fairly comfortably for 12 to 15 reps, with a bit of a struggle during the last few reps.
 As that weight becomes easy you can move up to the next weight amount.
-Bally’s Fitness says that you should never increase the weight by more than 10% of your previous weight.
+Bally’s Fitness says that you should never increase your weight by more than 10% of your previous weight.

 A strength-training routine is a great thing to add to your workout regimen.
 It is a great way to meet many of your fitness goals.
 However, if you do not train the right way you may find yourself injured or wasting your time.